JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

 # Sliding Window

 Consider the following interview question:
-`Given a string and a set of characters, return length of the **smallest** substring that contains all of the characters in the set.`
+`Given a string and a set of characters, return the length of the **smallest** substring that contains all of the characters in the set.` ([GeeksforGeeks link](https://www.geeksforgeeks.org/find-the-smallest-window-in-a-string-containing-all-characters-of-another-string/))

 To solve this, you once again need to recognize this as a sliding window problem!
 The signs are complex to write in words, so view